variousauthors/dj.maze/NEXTSTEPS.md

 [x] implement the alone/together menu and title screen [x] it should be possible to enter the game late (P2 press "return") and ("Here comes a new challenger!")
+[x] the dudes should leave a coloured echo trail behind them [ ] player 1's score should be on the bottom
+[ ] "you win" should be replaced with "player2 wins" in multiplayer [ ] add the lumines unit
-[ ] the dudes should leave a coloured echo trail behind them [ ] it needs to be clear who is winning and what the final score is [ ] name entry for players (default "Red" vs "Green") [ ] implement token input for single player
+[ ] it needs to be clear who is winning and what the final score is [ ] name entry for players (default "Red" vs "Green") [ ] implement token input for single player